 Edge is a utility lethality item that offers no CDR but costs more and has HP and a spellshield for an active.
 This is really nice in the mid/late game so you can buy it depending on if you need to survive longer of if you need more map pressure from dusk.

 After you get all 3 lethality items + boots + warrior you have 1 item slot left.
 This means you go something situational.
 Usually it will be a GA/DD/LDR to survive longer.

 Overall, with how much damage Dark Harvest/ Electrocute deals and just the current meta I think lethality Graves has a place.
 I do think Stormrazor does a similar job to Lethality however, but who says you can't both stack lethality and SR?

 Probably the most important part of the game for the junglers outside of deep vision and neutral objective control in the mid/late game.
-After your first full clear, you're level 4 and have full HP with all 3 abilities ready to go.
+After your first full clear, you're level 3 and have full HP with 2 points in Q ready to go.
 Your first target is almost always going to be the top lane or the mid lane.
 This is because you usually always end in the topside jungle on both teams.
 Either the red side raptor camp or the blue side blue buff.
 If you're on red side make sure to walk below krugs/above the baron pit because the scuttle is most likely taken by the blue side jungler.